 Opera North has announced the repertoire for its 2018 – 19 season, which will mark 40 years of inspiration, ambition and adventure since the Company was established as the opera company for the North of England, giving its first performance in November 1978.

 Forty years on, November 2018 sees Opera North give the U.K. premiere of Silent Night, a Pulitzer Prize-winning opera by American composer Kevin Puts, based on the true story of the 1914 Christmas truce.
-Directed by Tim Albery, Silent Night will be performed in a concert staging at Leeds Town Hall, as part of a series of events planned in association with West Yorkshire Playhouse and Leeds City Council commemorating the centenary of the end of WWI.
+Directed by Tim Albery, Silent Night will be performed in a concert staging at Leeds Town Hall, as part of a series of events planned in association with the newly renamed Leeds Playhouse and Leeds City Council commemorating the centenary of the end of WWI.
 The opera has received numerous performances in North America since its 2011 premiere, and Puts’ score has been praised as lyrical, cinematic and expressive; a richly textured and deeply affecting contemporary work.

 Many other works within the season also explore themes around conflict both directly and symbolically: national identity, patriotism and emerging statehood; abuse, enslavement and exile; political and religious persecution; sacrifice and betrayal; the ending of old orders and the dawning of the new.
 And above all, conflict’s human face: the experiences and relationships between people caught in the tides of historical change, and the overriding power of hope.

 The year opens with a new production of Tosca, directed by Edward Dick, which will tour alongside a revival of The Merry Widow, two works composed in the very earliest years of the 20th century, with Europe on the cusp of transformation.